Couldn't offer prayers at Jalandhar temple as authorities unable to make arrangements: PM | Politics

 She had on Sunday at a rally said the Singh-led Punjab government had to be replaced as it was being run by the BJP and the BJP government from Delhi. ''This is a clear admission of trying to remote control the state government,'' Modi said, adding Singh worked with the Centre in true spirit of federalism, but when he refused to take the ''family's diktats'', it removed him.

 Singh was removed by the Congress as CM last year, and later after quitting the party, he formed the PLC.
-He was replaced by Charanjit Singh Channi.
+He was replaced by Channi.

 ''There may be any (party's) government in states, but we believe in the federal structure and it is the duty of the Centre to work for a state's welfare.
 But if any family tries to run governments by remote control and not care about the Constitution, then it will create tension in the country.
 This family is doing just that,'' he said.